 "'Underrated' iolite on a slow rise" National Jeweler, August 25, 2015

 "Written In Stone: Remembering Master Faceter Art Grant" In Color, Winter 2016

-For the last two years, John has been writing an article on a different rare stone for each edition of Gem World International's publication, the Gem Guide.
-Up to the beginning of this year, there have been articles on danburite, rhodochrosite, sphene, hauyne, sphalerite, vesuvianite, tugtupite, benitoite, fluorite, apatite, and prehnite.
+For the last three years, John has been writing an article on a different rare stone for each edition of Gem World International's publication, the Gem Guide.
+There have been articles on danburite, rhodochrosite, sphene, hauyne, sphalerite, vesuvianite, tugtupite, benitoite, fluorite, apatite, and prehnite.
 Relevant gemological data as well as locality information, availability, care and handling can be read in these articles.
 The Guide is a fantastic resource for pricing, appraising, and market conditions.
 If you don't already subscribe, we would highly recommend it.